How To Do Low Lunge Pose (Anjaneyasana)

 Modifications For Beginners

-Now that you have the basics of Anjaneyasana down, let’s look at a few modifications to help beginners get into this pose.
+Now that you have the basics of Anjaneyasana down.
+Let’s look at a few modifications to help beginners get into this pose.

 1. Start with your back knee on the floor and your front shin parallel to the long side of your mat.